NebraLtd/Helium-Guides/docs/FAQs.md

 ## Are there any fees when setting up my Nebra Hotspot?

-When setting up a Nebra Helium Hotspot there is a $40 activation fee and a $10 fee when setting the hotspot's location.
+When setting up any Helium Hotspot Miner there is a $40 activation fee and a $10 fee when setting the hotspot's location.

 As part of your purchase price we cover the $40 activation fee and the first location assert fee of $10 (worth $50 in total).